Import vs Direct Query: Here’s What You Need to Know

 Performance

-When you cache your data you are able to take full advantage of the Vertipaq performance engine.
-Normally your report performance will be better using this method.
+When you cache your data, you can take full advantage of the Vertipaq performance engine.
+Normally, your report performance would be better using this method.
+Because the data is also local to Power BI, there is less time needed for reports to query the data needed in visuals.

 Greater Functionality

-Unlike in Direct Query, you are able to use all M and DAX functions (notably all time intelligence functions), format fields however you desire, and there are no limitations to data modeling.
+Unlike in Direct Query, you are able to use all M and DAX functions (notably all-time intelligence functions), format fields however you desire, add calculated columns, and there are no limitations to data modeling.

 Multiple Data Sources

-Using Import you are able to combine data sources from various data sources (data flows, databases, csv).
+Using Import, you are able to combine data from various data sources (data flows, databases, CSV)

 Disadvantages of using Power BI Import